ying-w/bioinformatics-figures/methylcircleplot/README.md

 Optional parameters
 -------------------
+While reference (`ref.seq`) and bisulfite sequence (`bis.seq`) are required, there are other parameters that can be set.

-Example of what the parameters look like can be found [here](http://codingenes.wordpress.com/2012/08/23/script-methylation-figure-generation/#more-57)
+Some examples of what the parameters look like can be found [here](http://codingenes.wordpress.com/2012/08/23/script-methylation-figure-generation/#more-57)

 rev.comp -- default = FALSE, reverse complements bisulfate sequence